 It was a very, very long call.

-Uh the president pointed out repeatedly again and again on the call that that he believes the vote victory margins in Georgia were significantly higher uh than the what nearly 12,000 uh point difference between the president and Biden again and again.
+Matt, without reading it all or going into it, which would take up an entire program, the president pointed out repeatedly again and again on the call that he believes the vote victory margins in Georgia were significantly higher than the, what, nearly 12,000 point difference between the president and Biden again and again.

 And I didn't hear that the Secretary of State had any answers.

-There's a lot of resentment towards the governor and Secretary of State.
+There's a lot of resentment towards the governor and secretary of state.

-Uh, does this impact the race in any way?
+Does this impact the race in any way?

-Yeah, let me put on two caps.
+Yeah, let me put on two cats.

 First, my lawyer cap.

-Now let me put my political questions.
+Now, let me put my political question.

 Well, let me ask a question about that.

-Now, I don't know that that's the case, but that's what David Schaefer has suggested, and David's a very smart guy.
+Now, I don't know that that's the case, but that's what David Schaefer has suggested.

-I think he'd be on on target.
+I think he'd be on target.

-He said Yeah, hang on, Matt, let's put you on hold here.
+Let's put you on hold here.

 Let's get your take on it, Robert.